Design Principles

 1. The endpoint returns an array, or multiple, objects instead of just one.

-2. The endpoint can sometimes end in a plural (s), but more importantly, it does not end in an identifier (*_slug, or *_id).
+2. The endpoint can sometimes end in a plural (s), but more importantly, it does **not** end in an identifier (`*_slug`, or `*_id`).

-To paginate a response at Sentry, you can leverage the self.paginate method as part of your endpoint. self.paginate is the standardized way we paginate at Sentry, and it helps us with unification of logging and monitoring.
-You can find multiple examples of this in the code base.
+To paginate a response at Sentry, you can leverage the [`self.paginate`](https://github.com/getsentry/sentry/blob/24.2.0/src/sentry/api/base.py#L463-L476) method as part of your endpoint. `self.paginate` is the standardized way we paginate at Sentry, and it helps us with unification of logging and monitoring.
+You can find multiple [examples of this](https://github.com/getsentry/sentry/blob/24.2.0/src/sentry/api/endpoints/api_applications.py#L22-L33) in the code base.
 They'll look something like:

 def get(self, request: Request) -> Response: